transparency-lecture/aws_data_2018/README.md

 ## AWS

-installed on Patscherkofel ski slope terrain with an altitude 1881m a.s.l.
+**Installed** on Patscherkofel ski slope terrain with an altitude 1881m a.s.l.
 coordinates:  N 5231274.6   E 685395.6    (UTM32T, WGS84)
 slope: 11.24°, aspect: 280°
 installation: 2018-04-23
 dismantling:  2018-05-09

-on March 27th: maintenance work due to battery problems
+*March 27th*: maintenance work due to battery problems
 from March 28th on, both stations performed well

 *Patscherkofel 1 and 2 on natural terrain:*